tibmatt/flogo-web/DEVELOPER.md

 For example: `yarn run services:status`

-### Install/update third party dependencies (node modules)
-- `install:submodules`: Install all submodules dependencies
-- `install:submodule:client`: Install client dependencies
-- `install:submodule:server`: Install server dependencies
-- `install:submodule:parser`: Install parser dependencies
-- `clean:all-node-modules`: Warning: Will delete all node_modules in the project, including those of subpackages

 ### Managing the services:

 - `services:status`: Check services status (running, stopped, etc.)
 - `services:pull`: Try to pull (download) newer versions of the services (Only availabe for dockerhub)
 - `services:stop`: Stop the services
 - `services:clear`: Warning: destructive.
 Remove all the service instances and cleanup all services database.

 ### Managing engine/local data

 - `clean:local`: Clean ALL your local data.
 This will remove the engine, database and logs.
 - `clean:engines`: Remove the local engines only.
 This will force the server to rebuild the engine on next startup.

 ### Misc

 - `update-global-flogo`: Update global flogo-cli to the latest available

-## Project structure and advanced usage.
+## Project architecture and advanced usage.

-Flogo Web is composed of a root package and other subpackages.
-Each package is independent and can handle most of its own lifecycle.
-The root mostly delegates the tasks to the subpackages and orchestrates them during the release (production build) process.
+The Flogo Web project follows a monorepo approach and it is composed of multiple subpackages.
+These packages are located in two directories:

+- `/libs`: Independent and reusable modules.
+- `/apps`: Deployable apps which integrate and compose the modules and libs.
+Currently there are only two apps; backend (server) and client (frontend).

+> :books: You might want to look at [some pros of conse of monorepos](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).

+For this the project leverages [@angular/cli](https://cli.angular.io/) and [Nx](https://nrwl.io/nx/overview).
+It is advised for contributors of this project to become familiar with these tools so they can take advantage of their features such as code generation and dependency inspection.

 Flogo Web uses npm/yarn scripts for its build process.
 Take a look at README.md of the packages as well as at the scripts section in the `package.json` of the root project and the subpackages to find other commands available.

-Root package is at the root project level and subpackages are located in `src`.
 Project structure is following:

 ```
 -- flogo-web (root package.json)
   |--- package.json (root package)
-  |--- src/
+  |--- apps/
-       |---- client/
+  |    |---- client/
-       |        `--- package.json
-       |---- server/
+  |    `---- server/
-       |       `--- package.json
+  `--- libs/
+        |---- parser/
-       `---- parser/
+        `---- ...more libs
-               `--- package.json
 ```